 What Are Some Common Issues People Face with Mobile Home Titles?

-Many mobile homes are financed, and when that happens, the lender is listed on the title as a lienholder.
-If the loan isn’t fully paid off—or if the release hasn’t been properly filed—the title can’t be legally transferred.
-Always check for any lien markings before buying.
+- Title Still Has a Lien on It: Many mobile homes are financed, and if the lender’s lien hasn’t been released, the title can’t be legally transferred.
+Always check for lien markings before purchase.

 Not sure whether your mobile home needs a title?
 Here’s a quick overview of the most common situations: